chihacknight/chihacknight.org/_posts/events/2016-04-12-200th-event-celebration.md

 **Happy Birthday Chi Hack Night!** This night marks our 200th event to build, share and learn about civic tech!

-To celebrate this day, we will hear from 11 members of Chi Hack Night about what they’ve done at or learned from our group.
+To celebrate this day, we will hear from 10 members of Chi Hack Night about what they’ve done at or learned from our group.
 Each presenter gets 2 minutes!

 The presenters are:

-1. <p>Mobbing at Hack Night<br /><small><a href='https://twitter.com/nickymader'>Nick Mader</a></small></p>
 1. <p>The Pension Project - Surprising Lessons in Civics<br /><small><a href='https://www.linkedin.com/in/bengalewsky'>Ben Galewsky</a></small></p>
 1. <p>The story of one, really big, vacant, city owned lot<br /><small><a href='https://twitter.com/evanzanten'>Eric van Zanten</a></small></p>
 1. <p>Microsoft Civic Tech: No Shills Allowed!<br /><small><a href='https://twitter.com/Wei_Too_Good'>Kevin Wei</a></small></p>